 by MAJ Bobby Ali and SSG Leeza Pike/ 130th Engineer Brigade

 This article represents the opinion of the authors and is not an official position of the U.S. Army or the Department of Defense.
 This first appeared in The Havok Journal on March 24, 2019.

 It is no secret that the present administration has the United States military on top of its priority list, particularly when one considers its budget proposals allocating the latter with significantly more funds.
 This kind of support should not come as a surprise, considering that keeping the military abreast with 21st-century security challenges stands as a costly endeavor.
 More than just the continuous provision of military equipment and supplies, the military requires thorough consistency in ensuring that both its enlisted members and commissioned officers are equipped and updated with all the best possible skills and knowledge.

 Enlisted personnel are of specific importance for several of the military’s technical requirements since their commitment to the service is accepted based on their occupational strengths.
 Whereas commissioned officers are tasked with carrying out more generalized responsibilities given their stature, enlisted personnel take after their command in accordance with their tasks at hand.
 On paper, it may seem that enlisted personnel bear more of the lighter duties available within the military.
 But such is not exactly the case, since their technical capabilities are thoroughly exhausted by the demanding nature of life in the military.
 That enlisted personnel are regularly subjected to pressure arising from commissioned officers’ commands alone merits a comprehensive review of their compensation.

 There is no question regarding the higher compensation received by commissioned officers compared to their enlisted counterparts due to the higher qualifications their respective positions require.
-Regardless, that should not serve as a hindrance for any efforts to augment even just the base pay for enlisted personnel, not to mention the fact that the lowest-ranked commissioned officer earns as much as twice the amount paid to E-1-ranked members.
+Regardless, that should not serve as a hindrance to any efforts to augment even just the base pay for enlisted personnel, not to mention the fact that the lowest-ranked commissioned officer earns as much as twice the amount paid to E-1-ranked members.
 With that in mind, consider the following constructive talking points on increasing enlisted personnel’s salaries.